nmerange/nmerange.github.io/_posts/2025-04-12-conservation-and-change.md

 We should also redefine the outcome we want and all agree to it.
 E.g. we could aim at "[Gross National Happiness]" as the ultimate outcome.
 We should think of it as "Rocks" as cornerstone of things to conserve

-Mentioned the [Rejectionist] work of David Bereta.
+Mentioned the Rejectionist work of David Bereta[sp?].[I couldn't find any thinker with that name who was identified as "rejectionist".
+Someone please let me know who this is!].
+Rejectionism appears to be the belief that groups themselves cannot have beliefs - "According to rejectionists, although groups can accept propositions, they cannot believe them" [[https://philpapers.org/rec/TOLRR]]

 When we look at society now, we shouldn't compare it to previous societies, but to *all possible situations* - not just different historic periods.

-MEasurements of Happiness:
+Measurements of Happiness:
 - When we look into happiness, we can ask "Is it possible to be happy?", and we will findd it isn't, so then we can do the long work of "What's next?"

 However, this won't happen, because with humans'tribal background, it is built toward conflict